 The NHS Early Notification Scheme investigates the events surrounding the birth of a child who has suffered potentially severe brain injuries (most commonly cerebral palsy) at birth.
-This process means families can find out what happened and why, relatively quickly after the birth.
-An advantage of proceeding under the ENS, is that the facts are fresh in everyone’s minds and it reduces the stress for the family.
-Where negligence by clinical staff is established, an apology is offered to the family and financial support and advice given to help them care for their child throughout the child’s lifetime.
-Read more about the Early Notification Scheme here.
+This process means families can find out what happened and why relatively quickly after birth.
+An advantage of proceeding under the ENS is that the facts are fresh in everyone’s minds and it reduces the stress for the family.
+Where negligence by clinical staff is established, an apology is offered to the family and financial support and advice are given to help them care for their child throughout the child’s lifetime.
+Read more about the NHS Resolution Early Notification Scheme.

 No. Not all cerebral palsy cases fall within the Early Notification Scheme – the Scheme is limited to those that fall within the reporting criteria and guidelines.
 There are three categories that the ENS can work on:

 - grade 3 Hypoxic Ischaemic Encephalopathy (HIE) – which is if the baby’s brain is deprived of sufficient oxygen and blood flow;